-The last thing I gave away was my first Mary Janes from Christian Louboutin and ever since then I never gave anything away ever again, because things always come back.
+My first pair of Mary Janes from Christian Louboutin and ever since then I never gave anything away ever again, because things always come back.
 Those were a classic.

 Do you wear your more avant garde pieces regularly or just to the shows?

 I do!
 I just had this silly question from someone who asked me if my outfit was wearable.
 I was like, “Yes, totale!”
 I go to the market in this.
 I even go to meetings in Paris in pieces like this.